 The Research Experience for Undergraduates (REU) Program is designed to give undergraduates the chance to work with faculty and their research groups on advanced research projects.
 This summer program runs ten weeks, from June (beginning shortly after commencement) through August.

-The program is coordinated jointly by the Office of the Vice Provost for Undergraduate Education, the Office of Student Affairs in the School of Engineering, and the ME department.
-Students who are accepted into the program will receive a summer stipend.
+The program is coordinated jointly by the Office of the Vice Provost for Undergraduate Education (VPUE), the Office of Student Affairs in the School of Engineering, and the Mechanical Engineering (ME) department.
+Students who are accepted into the program will receive a summer fellowship stipend.
 On-campus housing and a meal plan through the Student Housing Office may be available but please note that this is a separate program and must be applied for separately.
-Participation in SURI is not a guarantee of room and board.
+Participation in REU is not a guarantee of room and board.
 Whether you are well into your major or still testing the waters, all engineering students are strongly encouraged to consider taking advantage of what the REU program can offer.

 ME Summer Undergraduate Research Institute (SURI)

-The Mechanical Engineering Department will be continuing its Summer Undergraduate Research Institute (SURI) for the Summer of 2014.
-Once again, the program is open to Stanford Undergraduate students only.
+The Mechanical Engineering Department will be continuing SURI during the summer of 2015.
+Once again, the program is open to Stanford undergraduate students only.

 Eligibility and priority

-To be eligible, a student must not have received a BS prior to the beginning of the summer research experience.
+To be eligible, a Stanford undergraduate must not have received a BS prior to the beginning of the summer research experience.
 Students may be rising into their sophomore, junior or senior year in the fall quarter following the summer research experience.
 Students who will be in their 5th (co-terminal) year are also eligible as long as the BS has not yet been conferred, but will be given second priority.
-Students do not necessarily have to be declared ME majors but should be sponsored by a faculty appointed within the ME department.
+Students do not necessarily have to be declared ME majors but, if not, then they must then be sponsored by a faculty appointed within the ME department.
 SURI is not a summer job, students should plan to be fully immersed in the SURI experience during the program.
-Students cannot be enrolled in classes over the summer quarter.
+Students should not be enrolled in classes over the summer quarter.
 SURI students are expected to devote themselves to their projects and not try to combine SURI with other programs or "second jobs".
+We understand that some SURI students may wish to take courses or participate in other activities during the summer.
+In light of the VPUE's guidelines, if a SURI student wishes to deviate from the SURI guidelines as outlined earlier in this paragraph by taking up to 5 units of coursework, or working another job up to ten hours per week, obtain email approval from your SURI faculty sponsor first, followed by an email request to the SURI Administrator, Perry Thoorsell, cc'ed to SURI Faculty Advisor, Prof. Hai Wang.

 How to apply

-There is no formal application for participation in the ME SURI.
-Students who are interested in participating in the ME program should seek out research opportunities directly with affiliated ME faculty and secure a commitment/position for the summer by the end of May.
+There is no formal application for participation in SURI.
+Students who are interested in participating in SURI should seek out research opportunities directly with affiliated ME faculty and secure a commitment/position for the summer by the end of May.
+Please do not ask the SURI Administrator for open positions.
+The burden is on the student to establish a connection with a faculty sponsor.

-Sponsoring faculty should then contact the SURI Administrator, Perry Thoorsell, with a written indication of intent to sponsor the student.
+Sponsoring faculty must then contact the SURI Administrator, Perry Thoorsell, with an email indicating intent to sponsor the student.
+Upon receipt of this email from the faculty sponsor, the student will be contacted directly with further instructions.

-The date of the appointment is flexible, but as a guideline, consists of a period of 10 weeks beginning Monday, June 23.
-We will hold a kick-off meeting on Monday, June 23, and students will participate in our poster session, presenting results at the end of the program, on Friday, August 29.
+The date of the appointment is flexible, but as a guideline, consists of a period of 10 weeks beginning Monday, June 22, 2015.
+We will hold a kick-off meeting on Monday, June 22, 2015, and students will participate in our poster session, presenting results at the end of the program, on Friday, August 28.
 Students are required to submit a two page write-up of their research experience which will be used to evaluate the SURI program.
+To see a photo album from the 2014 poster session please visit http://navier.stanford.edu/SURI/2013%20photo%20album.pptx.